niels-slotboom/notes/Submanifolds.typ

 The goal of this section is to define an affine connection on the submanifolds constituting a foliation $Sigma$ of a (pseudo-)Riemannian manifold $cal(M)$.
 Just as with the ambient metric and the choice of induced metric on submanifolds, one is, in principle, free to assign any connection to these submanifolds.
 However, if $cal(M)$ is already equipped with an affine connection $nabla$, it is natural to study a connection _induced_ by this ambient structure, rather than constructing one from scratch.
 We begin by developing an intuitive, geometric picture of how such an induced connection should behave, before proceeding to formalise it in a precise definition.

-As we have a seen, an affine connection is fully characterised by its action on vector fields, encoded via the connection coefficients $tensor(Gamma,+lambda,-mu nu)$ appearing in
+As we have a seen, an affine connection is fully characterised by its action on vector fields, encoded via the connection coefficients $tensor(Gamma, +lambda, -mu nu)$ appearing in
 $
-  nabla diff_nu = tensor(Gamma,+lambda,-mu nu) dx^mu otimes diff_lambda.
+  nabla diff_nu = tensor(Gamma, +lambda, -mu nu) dx^mu otimes diff_lambda.
 $
 Its action on functions $phi in C^infty (cal(M))$, 1-forms, and general tensors is then determined entirely by the axioms of the connection.
 For example,
 $
-  nabla phi = dphi, quad nabla dx^nu = - tensor(Gamma,+nu,-mu lambda) dx^mu otimes dx^lambda.
+  nabla phi = dphi, quad nabla dx^nu = - tensor(Gamma, +nu, -mu lambda) dx^mu otimes dx^lambda.
 $
 In other words, specifying how $nabla$ acts on vector fields suffices to determine its behaviour on all tensor fields.

 Thus, the task of defining a geometrically meaningful connection on a foliation $Sigma= {Sigma_(t)}$ reduces to defining how it acts on vector fields tangent to the leaves, and extending that action to arbitrary tensors via the standard axioms of an affine connection.